AMWA-TV/ms-05-01/docs/Appendix A - Class ID Format.md

 The lineage key of a class is set of class indices that identifies the entire lineage of the class, beginning from [NcObject](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncobject), extending down through all ancestor classes, and ending at the class in question.
 The key contains as many class indices as needed to describe the inheritance hierarchy.

-To support compatible addition of nonstandard classes to the standard control model, lineage keys allow _**authority keys**_ to be interposed in the sequence of class indices.
-This feature is described in [Nonstandard classIds](#nonstandard-classids).
+To support compatible addition of non-standard classes to the standard control model, lineage keys allow _**authority keys**_ to be interposed in the sequence of class indices.
+This feature is described in [Non-standard classIds](#non-standard-classids).

 A control class defined by the [Control framework](https://specs.amwa.tv/ms-05-02/) is called a _**standard class**_.
 The lineage key of a standard class contains no authority keys.

+Devices exposing vendor specific functionality would make use of non-standard classes in their device models.

 An annotated [Example](#example) is given below.